vranlee/P2C/README.md

-# **From Points to Clouds: Learning Robust Semantic Distributions for Multi-modal Prompts**
+# **From Points to Clouds: Learning Robust Semantic Distributions for Vision-Language Prompting**

 > If you find this project useful, a star 🌟 would be greatly appreciated!

 ## 📌 Updates

+* **2026.03** — Update ver.
 * **2025.11** — Initial project setup.

 ---

-## 💡 Abstract
+## 💡 Overview

-Most prompt-learning methods optimize a **single deterministic point** in the embedding space, which is brittle and sensitive to noise or distribution shift.
-We introduce **P2C (Points-to-Clouds)**, a new framework that learns a **semantic cloud distribution** instead of a static prompt point.

-P2C integrates:

-* **GMM-based Dynamic Prompt Denoising (DPD)**
-* **Visual–Language auxiliary reconstruction**
-* **Dual-modality denoising objectives**

-This encourages the model to learn a **robust semantic region** that generalizes well under input perturbations and multi-modal variations.

----
+While Multimodal Prompt Learning (MPL) effectively adapts Vision-Language Models, optimizing a single static point representation can be limited by base-class overfitting and training instability.
+Furthermore, addressing this via external Large Language Models (LLMs) often introduces additional computational overhead and reliance on external priors.

+To overcome these limitations endogenously, we propose Points-to-Clouds (P2C), a novel LLM-free framework that reframes prompt learning as a dynamic denoising task.
+P2C transitions from learning a deterministic point to a continuous semantic cloud via a dual denoising mechanism.

+<div align="center">
+<img src="assets/Framework.png" width="850"/>
+</div>

 ## 🧠 Key Contributions

 ### 🔹 1.
-Semantic Cloud Learning

-Instead of a fixed point embedding, P2C models a **distribution (cloud)** capturing a robust semantic region.
+Endogenous and LLM-Free

+P2C fundamentally challenges the reliance on external explicit knowledge (e.g., querying LLMs for attribute generation).
+It learns a robust semantic region entirely from within, ensuring scalability and preventing hallucinations in specialized domains.

 ### 🔹 2.
-Dynamic Prompt Denoising (DPD)

-We perturb prompts using a **Gaussian Mixture Model (GMM)** with annealed scheduling.
+Dual Denoising Mechanism

+We introduce a synergistic denoising approach.
+A Dynamic Prompt Denoising (DPD) module injects annealed GMM noise into text prompts.
+Simultaneously, an auxiliary consistency loss explicitly forces the V-L Mapper to reconstruct clean visual prompts from these perturbed inputs.

 ### 🔹 3.
-Auxiliary Visual–Language Denoising

-The V-L mapper is trained as a denoising autoencoder to reconstruct clean visual prompts from noisy text prompts.

----

-## 🏛 Framework Overview

-<div align="center">
-<img src="assets/Framework.png" width="850"/>
-</div>

-**The P2C pipeline**

-* GMM noise ➜ perturbed prompts
-* Dual-modality denoising
-* Semantic cloud learning
-* Better representation robustness

----
+Fundamental Structural Stabilizer

+By smoothing the optimization landscape, P2C acts as an effective stabilizer.
+It significantly mitigates the initialization variance commonly observed in prompt learning and enables reliable convergence regardless of prompt capacity or random seeds.

-## 📊 Performance
+## 📊 Empirical Performance

+Extensive experiments across 11 diverse datasets highlight the superiority of P2C.
+It achieves a state-of-the-art 79.7% harmonic mean on the challenging base-to-novel generalization benchmark, alongside excellent cross-dataset transferability.

 ### **Base-to-Novel Generalization (Average over 11 datasets)**